Exceptional Hardship – Save Your Driving Licence

 Contrary to some people’s beliefs, these cameras are not just there as a deterrent but are active and on a daily basis catch thousands of motorists contravening the temporary speed limit.
 We have dealt with a number of cases across the country whereby clients have received a Fixed Penalty Notice through the post for contravening the average speed limit.
 Inevitably, penalty points will follow and some clients have found themselves at risk of a totting up disqualification.

-The impact upon you and your family of losing your driving licence could be devastating and we appreciate that the one of the main things people consider is whether they can avoid a driving ban.
+The impact upon you and your family of losing your driving licence could be devastating and we appreciate that one of the main things people consider is whether they can avoid a driving ban.

 Pleading exceptional hardship is one such way.